 Transfer of Credit Policy

 Transfer policies are dependent upon the program and major of choice at Point University.
-Please refer to the Point University Catalogs for degree-specific information, or go to the frequently asked questions.
+Please refer to the Point University catalog for degree-specific information.

 For more information about our Title IX policies and procedures, please visit: Title IX